Judy Craymer: Life and career

 This success naturally attracted the interest of Hollywood, and in 2005 and 2006 Craymer made a deal with Universal Pictures to make a film of Mamma Mia!
 Unusually for Hollywood, the project was helmed by the three women who created it, with Craymer, Phyllida Lloyd and Catherine Johnson reprising their roles as producer, director and writer on the film.
 Mamma Mia!, starring Meryl Streep, Pierce Brosnan, Colin Firth, Julie Walters and Christine Baranski, opened in 2008 and was the fifth highest-grossing film of the year.
 It is the highest worldwide grossing live action musical film of all time.
 It is also the UK's fastest and best selling DVD of all time, and in 2013, was announced as Amazon UK's best-selling DVD of all time.

 More recently, Craymer also produced Viva Forever!, a musical based on the songs of the Spice Girls, which was written by Jennifer Saunders and opened at the Piccadilly Theatre in late 2012.
 According to critics, the show failed to reach the levels of other work she was associated with, despite it generating over £4,000,000 in pre-opening ticket sales.

 Ten years after the film Mamma Mia! grossed more than $600 million around the world, Craymer produced an all-new original movie, extending her initial concept.
 A meeting with Richard Curtis provided the idea of a prequel/sequel which led to Ol Parker writing and directing Mamma Mia!
 Here We Go Again, reuniting the original cast of Meryl Streep, Pierce Brosnan, Colin Firth, Stellan Skarsgård, Julie Walters, Dominic Cooper, Amanda Seyfried and Christine Baranski to reprise their roles.
 They were joined by Lily James, Jessica Keenan Wynn, Alexa Davies, Hugh Skinner, Josh Dylan, Jeremy Irvine plus Andy García and Cher joined the Mamma Mia! family.
 Since opening in July 2018 the movie has become the most successful live musical movie sequel of all time grossing just less than $400 million.

 Already Member of the Order of the British Empire (MBE), Craymer was appointed Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to theatre and charity.

 In May 2021, it was announced that Judy Craymer is to co-produce a biopic of Cher's life in partnership with Cher herself.

 In September 2021, Judy was appointed Chairman of the Board and Independent Non-Executive Director of Universal Music Group.
 She retired from the Board in 2023.

 In 2022 Craymer was honoured with the Variety Club Silver Heart Award for Outstanding Global Achievement in Cinema, Theatre and Music.

 Craymer is co-executive producer of the entertainment show Mamma Mia!
-I Have a Dream, which will air on ITV1 and ITVX in October 2023.
+I Have a Dream, which aired on ITV1 and ITVX in October 2023.